lgmontenegro/crypto_bot/README.md

 This bot gets a currency pair (cryptos currency and fiat currency) from Uphold open API (at https://api.uphold.com/v0/ticker/ [currency pair]) - more info here: https://uphold.com/en/developer/api/documentation/#tickers.

-You can be aware about your favorites currencies pairs by setting alerts to then.
+You can be aware of your favourites currencies pairs by setting alerts to them.

 ## How to install

 ### Pre-requisites

-* You must have Golang installed to compile it (more about how to install Golang at https://www.golang.org/doc/install);
+- You must have Golang installed to compile it (more about how to install Golang at https://www.golang.org/doc/install);
-* You must have Git client installed to checkout this repository (more about how to install Git client at https://git-scm.com/);
+- You must have Git client installed to check out this repository (more about how to install Git client at https://git-scm.com/);
-* You must have internet access.
+You must have internet access.

 ### How to install Crypto Bot